nanoporetech/dorado/README.md

 `<reads>` can either be an HTS format file (e.g. FASTQ, BAM, etc.) or a stream of an HTS format (e.g. the output of Dorado basecalling).

 The `--no-trim-primers` option can be used to prevent the trimming of primer sequences.
 In this case only adapter sequences will be trimmed.

+If it is also your intention to demux the data, then it is recommended that you do that before trimming any adapters and primers, as trimming adapters and primers first may result in the demux software being unable to classify the barcodes properly.

 ### RNA Adapter trimming